appium/dotnet-client/README.md

 This driver is an extension of the [Selenium](http://docs.seleniumhq.org/) C# client.
 It has all the functionalities of the regular driver, but add Appium specific methods on top of this.

+Note: we will NOT publish a signed version of this assembly since the dependencies we access through NuGet do not have a signed version - thus breaking the chain and causing us headaches.
+With that said, you are more than welcome to download the code and build a signed version yourself.

 ## v1.0.0

 Breaking Changes: The TouchAction/MultiAction functionalities has been rewritten according